Three paths, one goal

 - contributing to the climate action of the Green Deal to achieve the goal of net-zero emissions in the EU by 2050;

-- supporting the updated forestry strategy, to be announced in 2021, by maintaining healthy forests;
+- supporting the new forestry strategy by protecting and maintaining healthy forests;

-- contributing to a zero pollution action plan, to be set out in 2021, by safeguarding natural resources such as water, air and soil.
+- contributing to the zero pollution action plan by safeguarding natural resources such as water, air and soil.